AnyChart/docs.anychart.com/Stock_Charts/Series/Column.md

 Of course, stock column charts can contain several series.
 You can find how to create a multi-series Column chart in the [Column Chart](../../Basic_Chart_Types/Column_Chart#multi_series) tutorial.

 Stocks usually demonstrate a number of charts, making the stock more informative.
 Sometimes these series are of different types.
 The sample below contains two plots with column series, but it's possible to add series of other types.

 For creating a new plot the {api:anychart.charts.Stock#plot}.plot(){api} method is being used.
-It's necessary to set the plot index as an argument of the method as the plot's identifier.
+It's necessary to set the plot index as an argument to create a new or access existing plot.

 ```
 // series of the first plot
 var series_as = chart.plot(0).column(mapping_as);
 series_as.name("Temperature in Alice's Springs");

 // series of the second plot
 var series_sydney = chart.plot(1).column(mapping_sydney);
 series_sydney.name("Temperature in Sydney");
 ```

 {sample}STOCK\_Column\_03{sample}

 By default, the plots are placed full-width one under another, but this can be set in other way.
 Look up the [Chart Plots article](../Chart_Plots) to know how to manage the plots.

 As stocks are intended to show big arrays of data, this data needs to be compressed at some point to be displayed correctly.
 By default, when a number of points displayed at once overcomes 500, these points are being grouped to form no more than 500 points.
 There are two grouping types: functional and objective.
-All information about them can be found in the [Grouping](../Grouping) article.
+All information about them can be found in the [Data Grouping](../Data_Grouping) article.

 ### Switching series type

-Our stocks has a method allowing to change the series type at once if the current series and the replacing one have the same fields.
+Our stocks has a method allowing to change the series type at once if the current series and the replacing one have the same or similar fields.
 Look up the [Series Type](Series_Type) and [series types table](Supported_Series#list_of_supported_series) to be sure it's possible to switch those series you need.

-To switch the series use {api}.seriesType(){api} method.
+To switch the series use *seriesType()* method.

 ## Visualization